 Whatever you do, Cramer says, avoid these common but costly mistakes.

 A step-by-step guide for keeping your money as safe as possible during these trying times.

-See what's happening, who's talking and what will be making headlines on Tuesday's Squawk on the Street.
+See what's happening, who's talking and what will be making headlines on Wednesday's Squawk on the Street.